Impacts of Aggregation on Model Diversity and Consumer Utility: Model

-\end{definition} We view this mechanism as very natural: it mimics, for example, the \emph{revenue} that a producer would get from selling a good at a given price, subject to some market share.
-In benchmarks or leaderboard design, this could be implemented by directly asking users to indicate not only their most preferred option from a set, but also some value for that response.
-This could be done noisily or with coarsened features (e.g. from 1 to 10, or a 1-5 star rating).
-One particular feature of studying LLM aggregation is that we can intervene through tools like leaderboards to implement mechanisms for changing producer behavior, while such an intervention might be more challenging in other markets, for example.
-We will discuss complexities around eliciting such a label in Section \ref{sec:conclude}.
+\begin{definition}[Weighted winrate (ours)] \emph{Weighted winrate} is the probability that a model is picked \emph{multiplied by the value it gives}, or $\ppick_{\model}(\valvec_{\task}) \cd \valvec_{\model, \task}$ \end{definition} We view this mechanism as very natural: it mimics, for example, the \emph{revenue} that a producer would get from selling a good at a given price, given some market share.
+One specific feature of modeling LLMs is that we can intervene through leaderboards to implement mechanisms, while such an intervention might be more challenging in other markets.
+Weighted winrate could be implemented by directly asking users to indicate not only their most preferred option from a set of responses, but also their value for that response.
+This could be done with coarsened features (e.g. score from 1 to 10, or a 1-5 star rating): we discuss complexities around eliciting labels in Section \ref{sec:conclude}.